pythonindia/inpycon-blog/content/blog/2019-announcing-keynote-speaker-for-pycon-india-2019-asldevi.md

 from developing high-performance math libraries and cryptography to architecting complex web applications.

-Through her work that surpassed over a decade, she has experienced diverse work cultures at small startups, MNCs and remote teams where she has been through the lows and highs women in tech from different perspectives.
+Through her work that has surpassed over a decade, she has experienced diverse work cultures at small startups, MNCs and remote teams where she has been through the lows and highs women in tech from different perspectives.
 She has been an active member of the PyCon India community since its